A Map to Creating Your Own Interactive Lead Nurturing Strategy

 Interactive Content, by its very character, is more personalized than passive content.
 Which one do you think will give a more personalized response – “How does interactive content help you get more leads” or “Check out how many extra leads you’re likely to get with interactive content”?

 Most consumers will agree that the latter will increase their purchase intent.
 Well, at least 78% of them do.
 Personalized content brings greater results as it provides to the customer’s current need.
-It increases the likelihood of engagement by meeting customer expectation.
+It increases the likelihood of engagement by meeting customer expectations.

-In fact, according to research, 79% of percent of companies that exceed their revenue goals have a documented personalization strategy.
+In fact, according to research, 79% percent of companies that exceed their revenue goals have a documented personalization strategy.

 We rest our case.